Vikass8125/Data-Science-Gen-AI-Projects/Data-Science-Projects/03-Data-Science-Flight-Price-EDA/README.md

 # 🧠 **Technical Breakdown (Line-by-Line Explanation)**

-Below is a technical walk-through of the notebook to help data scientists and for your revision.
+Below is a technical walk-through of the notebook to help data scientists.

 ---